 Why should you monitor learner engagement?

-So why should you monitor learner engagement?
+So why should you monitor learner engagement strategies?
 Why does it matter?

 A recent survey found companies that invested in training have up to 218% higher revenue per employee.